 There is a route which by-passes the last pitch, which can be useful when abseiling through in wet conditions as the pitch can get horribly wet.
 The route referred to in Northern Caves is as follows.
 From the bottom of the penultimate pitch, it is possible to climb up the right hand wall of the passage for about 5 metres into a large chamber with an aven off to the right.

 The climb up into the high level chamber, however, is steep, off-putting, and objectively dangerous.
 Fortunately, it can be avoided by a more practical but somewhat more obscure route.
 Below the penultimate pitch, there are a couple of short cascades.
 About five metres beyond the second, you'll see a shelf about head height on a buttress formed where a thin inlet enters.
 Climb onto this, and then step up another metre to a higher ledge close to the roof.
 From here you can crawl through a reasonably roomy letterbox that leads immediately to the bottom of the shallow shaft mentioned above.
 One passage leads downstream back into the roof of the stream passage, but another leads upstream to where the floor gives out.
 From here, an easy climb enters the high level chamber close to the top of the original climb.
 Heading in a downstream direction leads to an easy traverse round a shallow shaft in the floor, to a point where it is possible to drop a couple of metres into a high-level oxbow.
 This leads after a few metres to a slither down into another passage, and hence to a climb back into the stream passage arriving at the base of the last pitch.
-It is this last descent that was called Jacob's Ladder by the original explorers - it was certainly the way they used to bypass the pitch when exploring it from below.
+It may be that it was this last descent that was called Jacob's Ladder by the original explorers - it was certainly the way they used to bypass the pitch when exploring it from below.

 In very wet weather, the cascade below the bottom pitch can be bypassed by continuing to traverse downstream for a few metres.